 Awarding a 200 Euro gift card for a popular retailer for each member of the team.

 It’s good to remember that the components of the ‘Carrot & Stick’ approach appear together in the same title for a reason.
-Thus, it implies that you should maintain a balance between the two measures.
+Thus, it implies that you should maintain a balance between the two measures - you should not focus on one of the options only.
+Combined, they work very well for employee engagement and motivation.

 Let one system complement the other, whereby obtaining the reward is as motivating as avoiding the punishment.
 Then, consider these steps when establishing the employee motivational techniques policy for your team.